Freedom: Liberty

 Sometimes the terms denoting to "freedom" and "liberty" are used interchangeably.
 Sometimes subtle distinctions are made between "freedom" and "liberty" John Stuart Mill, for example, differentiated liberty from freedom in that freedom is primarily, if not exclusively, the ability to do as one wills and what one has the power to do, whereas liberty concerns the absence of arbitrary restraints and takes into account the rights of all involved.
 As such, the exercise of liberty is subject to capability and limited by the rights of others.

 Isaiah Berlin made a distinction between "positive" freedom and "negative" freedom in his seminal 1958 lecture "Two concepts of liberty".
 Charles Taylor elaborates that negative liberty means an ability to do what one wants, without external obstacles and positive liberty is the ability to fulfill one's purposes.
 Another way to describe negative liberty is freedom from limiting forces (such as freedom from fear, freedom from want, and freedom from discrimination), but descriptions of freedom and liberty generally do not invoke having liberty from anything.

-Wendy Hui Kyong Chun explains these differences in terms of their relation to institutions:
+Wendy Hui Kyong Chun (A South Korean born researcher, and do note South Korea is a country known for restricting freedom and civil liberties in the 20th century) explains these differences in terms of their relation to institutions:

 Liberty is linked to human subjectivity; freedom is not.
 The Declaration of Independence, for example, describes men as having liberty and the nation as being free.
 Free will—the quality of being free from the control of fate or necessity—may first have been attributed to human will, but Newtonian physics attributes freedom—degrees of freedom, free bodies—to objects.

 Freedom differs from liberty as control differs from discipline.
 Liberty, like discipline, is linked to institutions and political parties, whether liberal or libertarian; freedom is not.
 Although freedom can work for or against institutions, it is not bound to them—it travels through unofficial networks.
 To have liberty is to be liberated from something; to be free is to be self-determining, autonomous.
 Freedom can or cannot exist within a state of liberty: one can be liberated yet unfree, or free yet enslaved (Orlando Patterson has argued in Freedom: Freedom in the Making of Western Culture that freedom arose from the yearnings of slaves).

+Freedom will

+Freedom will is the idea that entities can willingly choose an arbitrary option when presented, often in the context of human behaviour.
+Many religions assume the existence of free will, including Christianity, Islam, Hinduism and Judaism.
+Determinism is the idea that every event has a cause and must have happened due to that cause.
+This leads to the conclusion that existence, reality, universe, god or infinity must play out in a determined manner.
+Some propose the idea that emergence can cause free will.
+The concept of free will is a long debated topic in philosophy and supporting scientific arguments exist for both worldviews.